neurodata/r-mgc/README.md

 # Citation

-For citing code or the paper, please use the citations found in [citation.bib](./citations.bib) for the code or the paper.
+For citing code or the paper, please use the citations found in [citation.bib](./citation.bib).